Learning from our Learning

 To ensure the information meets the needs of the community, we currently organize more than 700 listening groups across four locations.
 These listening groups get together to listen to our programs, discuss issues of the day, and provide valuable feedback to humanitarian organizations and ideas for new programs.

 From this extensive practice, we have a huge body of knowledge.
 As the same initiative is implemented in new locations, this collective knowledge becomes richer, more complex and also more refined.

 But this knowledge is useless when it remains in people’s heads (as it often does), or is scattered across various reports (often written for a donor, rather than for a colleague).
 It is even less useful if it doesn’t answer the real question:

 How could it be done again, but better?

-Crucially, we wanted to make sure that our Case Studies were honest in sharing the things that didn’t work: the challenges, failures, and mistakes.
-Alongside, we would explain how we adapted the project, with advice and recommendations for doing it again.
-We also wanted to be sincere in promoting the reuse and further adaption of our work by others.
+Crucially, we want to make sure that our Case Studies were honest in sharing the things that didn’t work: the challenges, failures, and mistakes.
+Alongside, we explain how we adapted the project, with advice and recommendations for doing it again.
+We also want to be sincere in promoting the reuse and further adaption of our work by others.
 So, each module has a standalone “How-To Guide” that provides a detailed, step-by-step approach to implementing the project in a new location, with a robust set of annexes providing sample surveys, templates, forms, checklists, and other useful materials.

-With this post, we launch the first module of the Learning Collection, on Boda Boda Talk Talk.
-The next modules will be on Radio Distribution, Listening Groups, Communicating with Communities (CwC), and Humanitarian Radio.
 We sincerely hope this effort provides a launch pad for Internews beyond South Sudan, and other organizations around the world, to keep our commitment to communities all over the world.
 A commitment to provide critical information in times of uncertainty, to ensure people have the information they need to make the best decisions about their own lives and livelihoods.